-To monitor the progress of the configuration operation, follow the instructions in "Monitoring Oracle Streams Configuration Progress" on page 2-61.
+To monitor the progress of the configuration operation, follow the instructions in "Monitoring Oracle Streams Configuration Progress".

-If this procedure encounters an error and stops, then see "Recovering from Operation Errors" on page 12-35 for information about either recovering from the error or rolling back the configuration operation.
+If this procedure encounters an error and stops, then see "Recovering from Operation Errors" for information about either recovering from the error or rolling back the configuration operation.